gallo-s-chingon/tokyo-mistakes/exampleSite/content/blog/first-rant.md

 - **Building**: The meditative process of lubing switches and assembling your creation
 - **Typing**: That first keystroke on your custom creation

-{{< figure src="keyboard-build-process.jpg" title="The build process is half the fun" alt="Custom mechanical keyboard mid-assembly" >}}

 ## Why It's Not Just About the Keyboard

 ### 1. Mindfulness in Action

-When you're lubing 87 switches, you're forced to be present.
+When you're lubing 40 plus switches, you're forced to be present.
 No scrolling, no multitasking - just you, the switch, and the perfect amount of Krytox 205g0.

 ### 2. Problem-Solving Skills

 Plate flex, case foam, switch films - every build presents unique challenges that require creative solutions.

 ### 3. Community Connection

 The mechanical keyboard community is surprisingly wholesome.
-We're all just nerds who appreciate good engineering and satisfying clicks.
+We're all just nerds who appreciate good engineering and satisfying (or sometimes silent) clicks.

 ## The Real Cost Analysis

 Let's be honest about the money:

-- **Entry Level**: $150-300 for a solid first build
+- **Entry Level**: $150-300 for a decent first build
-- **Enthusiast**: $300-600 for premium materials and switches
+- **Enthusiast**: $300-600 for solid materials and switches
 - **Endgame**: $600+ for artisan keycaps and limited edition cases

 But consider this: How much do you spend on things that provide temporary happiness?
 That daily coffee runs $1,500/year.
 This hobby gives you daily satisfaction every time you sit at your desk.